phawlicki/JsonFilesWriter/README.md

 ## Examples
-* To generate json files just run app and click into below link http://localhost:8080/createJson

-You will find generated files in src/resources/JsonFiles
+* To generate json files just run app and click into below link.
+You will find generated files in src/resources/JsonFiles http://localhost:8080/createJson

 ## Author
 * Przemysław Hawlicki